tom-seddon/b2/doc/Debug-version.md

 # Debug version

+The debug version has a range of extra debug-related functionality, accessible from the `Debug` menu.

+## Using Windows?

 Run the debug version on Windows by running `b2_Debug.exe`, as extracted from the distribution zip file.

+## Using macOS?

 Run the debug version on macOS by copying `b2 Debug` from the dmg file to your Applications folder and running it.

+## Building from source?

 When building from source - your only option on Linux, sorry about that - get the debug version by building `Debug` (unoptimized) or `RelWithDebInfo` (optimized).

-(As is probably obvious:
+(As might be obvious, despite the slightly confusing naming:
 `RelWithDebInfo` will be more efficient, and `Debug` will be slower, but easier to step through in a debugger.
 But either should maintain 100% BBC Micro speed on any decent modern PC.)

-However you run it, the debug version has a range of extra debug-related functionality, accessible from the `Debug` menu.

 # Integrated debugger